Gut microbiome research and sample shelf life

 FISH

-Samples analyzed using the FISH method are only unusable if the cell wall structure of the microbiome bacteria and their ribosomal contents are compromised.
+Samples analyzed using the FISH method only become unusable once the cell wall structure of the microbiome bacteria and their ribosomal cell contents have been compromised.
 Bacterial cells remain structurally intact for a long time and are therefore analyzable using FISH-based methods.
-We have extensively tested this at NL-Lab, and samples for FISH are stable for at least 7 days and can still be reliably analyzed.
+We have tested this extensively at NL-Lab, and samples for FISH remain viable for at least 7 days and can still be reliably analyzed.

 Other benefits FISH